groupbwt/scrapy-command-new/README.md

 Option `--item` with value `CLASSNAME` is supported for generating pipelines, which adds an import and type-check for a provided item class to the resulting code.

 Option `--settings` is also supported for pipelines, extension, middlewares and spider middlewares.
-It has an optional integer value `PRIORITY` that adds specified priority (default 300).
-It indicates a class to be added to scrapy project (or spider) settings.
+It has an optional integer value `PRIORITY` that adds specified priority.
+If only `-s` is used, settings file will be `settings.py`.

-Option `--file` can be used when using `--settings` for specifying settings file name.
-Default value is `settings.py` file.
-You use set spider file for adding newly generated class to spiders' `custom_settings` property.
+Option `--file` is used for specifying settings file name (or class).
+You can use spider file for adding newly generated class to spiders' `custom_settings` property.
+If you enumerate file names (or class names) using `,` (like `-f SomeSpider,AnotherSpider`) - script will add generated class to custom_settings of each file.
+If only `-f` is used, will be used default priority (300).

+Option `--terminal` will output 'custom_settings' code to terminal.

 ## Installation